DevHackerVerse/School-Database-Management-System/README.md

 # School-Database-Management-System

  I am Priyanshu Raj.
-I made a this  using Project using Python and DBMS (MYSQL)
+I made a this Project using Python and DBMS (MYSQL)

-In This database we can manage details of student's, their fee dues, new admission, etc.
+In this database we can manage details of students data, their fee dues, new student admission, etc.